SettleMint

 Unanimous cancellation required

-HTLC settlements can be cancelled only if ALL local participants (both senders and recipients) send a cancellation vote before the secret is revealed.
-Once unanimous consent is reached, the settlement is cancelled and assets are refunded.
+Once an HTLC settlement is armed, every local participant must send a cancellation vote before the secret is revealed.
+When the last required vote lands, the settlement is cancelled and escrowed assets are refunded.
 See how to cancel a settlement.

 Example scenario